rubenspgcavalcante/leaflet-ant-path/.github/CONTRIBUTING.md

 ```
 npm run build
 ```
-All the files will be outputed in the *dist/* directory
+All the files will be outputted in the *dist/* directory